As a blogger, finding the right words can make all the difference.

 But without the reach, credibility and authority that social media can bring, you’re spinning your marketing wheels.

-But don’t get me wrong.
+Now don’t get me wrong.
 Social media isn’t just about promotion.
 It’s about relationships.
 It’s establishing rapport and creating reciprocity.

 It’s also hard work, just like building a blog.
 It requires that you do more than simply hop on and shout out your latest article.
 Take the time to build a tribe, one that edifies and supports your blog.